-Most simple, expedient, and maybe even most valuable, because it can be made virtually anywhere in minutes, is the sapling-type.
+Most simple, expedient, and maybe even most valuable, because it can be made virtually anywhere in minutes, is the sapling-type (first picture on this page).
 Find a long, relatively straight sapling, found growing along the banks of every river or body of water where fish live.
 The pole need not be large in diameter, about three-quarters of an inch in diameter at the base, tapering to about a quarter-inch at the opposite end.
 A pole this size will hold up against fish up to 8 inches long, making it ideal for pan fishing.
 For bigger fish, you can increase the diameter and, therefore, strength of the pole.

 Tie a length of fishing line around the narrow end of the pole, about an inch inward.
 Less than 10 feet of line is usually enough, but you might want a longer line if you’re float (bobber) fishing, or if you’d like to “cast”—throw—the hook end farther out into deeper water.

 A survival fisherman uses fishing line that will not break, because the joy isn’t in the battle, it’s in the eating.
-Do not use a fishing line rated for less than 10 pounds.
-Even 20 pounds isn’t too much this line can also serve as snare line, and even for heavy-duty sewing repairs.
+Do not use any fishing line rated for less than 10 pound breaking strength.
+Even 20 pound test line isn’t too much because this line can also serve as snare line, and even used for heavy-duty sewing repairs.